mtumilowicz/js-nodejs-websocket-workshop/README.md

     Sec-WebSocket-Key: YTDTk0Cm9vtHE0HBnho4/Q==
     Sec-WebSocket-Extensions: permessage-deflate; client_max_window_bits
     ```
-* |Sec-WebSocket-Protocol|
-* server selects one or none of the acceptable protocols and echoes
-     that value in its handshake to indicate that it has selected that
-     protocol
-* the server has to prove to the client that it received the
-     client's WebSocket handshake, so that the server doesn't accept
-     connections that are not WebSocket connections
-    * This prevents an
-     attacker from tricking a WebSocket server by sending it carefully
-     crafted packets using XMLHttpRequest or a form
-     submission
-* To prove that the handshake was received, the server has to take two
-     pieces of information and combine them to form a response
+* WebSocket server's handshake is an HTTP Switching Protocols response
      ```
      HTTP/1.1 101 Switching Protocols
      Upgrade: websocket
      Connection: Upgrade
      Sec-WebSocket-Accept: lRpQzaMfn9PshDM89sErE1GVs2s=
      ```
+## details
+1. To _Establish a WebSocket Connection_, a client opens a connection and sends a handshake as defined above.
+    * If /secure/ header is true, the client MUST perform a TLS handshake over the connection after opening
+    the connection and before sending the handshake data
+          * all further communication on this channel MUST run through the encrypted tunnel
+1. A connection is defined to initially be in a CONNECTING state.
+1. once the client's opening handshake has been sent, the client MUST wait for a response from the server
+   before sending any further data
+1. server selects one or none of the acceptable protocols and echoes that value in its handshake to indicate
+that it has selected that protocol
+    * the server has to prove to the client that it received the client's WebSocket handshake, so that
+    the server does not accept connections that are not WebSocket connections
+        * This prevents an attacker from tricking a WebSocket server by sending it carefully crafted packets
+        using XMLHttpRequest or a form submission
+    * To prove that the handshake was received, the server has to take two pieces of information and combine
+    them to form a response
             * The first
                  piece of information comes from the |Sec-WebSocket-Key| header field
                 * the server has to take the value (as present
                      in the header field, e.g., the base64-encoded version minus
                      any leading and trailing whitespace) and concatenate this with the
                      Globally Unique Identifier (GUID)
                 * "dGhlIHNhbXBsZSBub25jZQ==", the server
                      would concatenate the string "258EAFA5-E914-47DA-95CA-C5AB0DC85B11"
                      to form the string "dGhlIHNhbXBsZSBub25jZQ==258EAFA5-E914-47DA-95CA-
                      C5AB0DC85B11"
                 * SHA-1 hash of this then base64-encoded "s3pPLMBiTxaQ9kYGzzhZRbK+xOo="
                 * This value would then be echoed in
                      the |Sec-WebSocket-Accept| header field
                 * |Sec-WebSocket-Accept| header field indicates whether
                      the server is willing to accept the connection
-    * HTTP/1.1 101 Switching Protocols
-## details
-* To _Establish a WebSocket Connection_, a client opens a connection
-     and sends a handshake as defined in this section.
-* A connection is defined to initially be in a CONNECTING state.
 * A client will need to
      supply a /host/, /port/, /resource name/, and a /secure/ flag, which
      are the components of a WebSocket URI as discussed in Section 3,